Heartland Of Macomb Ratings & Violations

 Due to deteriorating medical conditions, the aging process and the use of heavy medications, many Illinois nursing home residents experience suicide ideation or the thought of taking their own lives.
 Because of that, the nursing staff is required to follow procedures and protocols anytime an attempted suicide is made.
 Unfortunately, not all nurses and nurses’ aides are provided adequate training on how to properly handle a suicide attempt, which can easily lead to multiple repeated attempts.
-Rosenfeld Injury Lawyers have provided legal representation to Illinois nursing home residents who have suffered neglect, abuse, and mistreatment at skilled nursing homes like Heartland of Macomb.
+Rosenfeld Injury Lawyers LLC have provided legal representation to Illinois nursing home residents who have suffered neglect, abuse, and mistreatment at skilled nursing homes like Heartland of Macomb.

 Heartland of Macomb